 Aper is a Rust library for representing data that can be read and written to by multiple users in real time.

-Use-cases of Aper include managing the state of an application with real-time collaboration features and synchronizing the game state of a multiplayer game.
+Use-cases of Aper include managing the state of an application with real-time collaboration features, creating an timestamped audit trail of an arbitrary data structure, and synchronizing the game state of a multiplayer game.

 WebAssembly clients using